newrelic/sidecar/README.md

 **Note** that the `tcp` and `udp` method calls in the templates refer only to ports mapped with `ServicePort` labels.
-You will need to use the port number that you expect HAproxy to use.
+You will need to use the port number that you expect the proxy to use.

 ### Configuring Static Discovery